Bachelor Marketing International

 “The Nexus between Japanese Innovation and French Know-How”.

 Japan is the world’s fourth largest economy, renowned for its excellence in technology and industrial efficiency.
 With a GDP of over 5 billion US dollars by 2023 and renowned companies such as Sony and Toyota, Japan is a hub of innovation.
-France, meanwhile, is renowned for its contributions in the fields of luxury, fashion and gastronomy.a
+France, meanwhile, is renowned for its contributions in the fields of luxury, fashion and gastronomy.

 Invaluable intercultural expertise